-The data structure required for implementation of locking is called as Lock table.
+The data structure required for the implementation of locking is called a Lock table.

-- It is a hash table where name of data items are used as hashing index.
+- It is a hash table where the names of data items are used as a hashing index.

 - Each locked data item has a linked list associated with it.

 - Every node in the linked list represents the transaction requested for lock, the mode of lock requested (mutual/exclusive), and the current status of the request (granted/waiting).